yhc2717/starter-hugo-research-group/content/authors/彭新宇/_index.md

 ---
 # Display name
-title: Pingchuan Jiang
+title: Xinyu Peng

 # Username (this should match the folder name)
 authors:
-  - Qiang Fu
+  - Xinyu Peng

 # Is this the primary user of the site?
 superuser: false